 The Elkhorn area is approximately 4000 acres and makes up slightly over half of the total area of the City of Sun Valley.
 Elkhorn consists of 13 subdivisions: Elkhorn Meadows, Independence Creek, June Day, Meadow Ridge, Proctor Ridge, Sagecreek, Sagehill, Sunrise, Twin Creeks I & II, Willow Creek, Highlands, and Sagewillow.
 In addition there are 24 Condominium or Townhome Associations: Village, Bonne Vie, Indian Springs, Ridge, Sunburst, Summit I & II, The Ranch, The Camp, Bluff, Fairway Nine I, II & VII, Legends, Arrowwood, Morningstar, Highlands Townhomes, Sagewillow Townhomes, Fairway One, Sunpointe Chateau, Sunpointe Villas, Crown Ranch, Elkhorn Springs and Elkhorn Springs Golf Lodges.

-The number of Elkhorn membership shares is currently 1,630 with three undeveloped, multi-family zoned parcels remaining.
+The number of Elkhorn membership shares is currently 1,642 with two undeveloped, multi-family zoned parcels remaining.

 The Elkhorn owned common areas include:

 - Swimming Pool, Sauna, Hot Tub and Wading Pool

 - Patty Rosewater Park with volleyball, basketball, horseshoe pits, Bocce ball, shuffleboard, splash pad and play structures for the little ones, and a barbecue area

 - Administrative Offices